khinbaptista/vulkan-test/notes/vulkan.md

 or setting a member: you need to recreate the pipeline object;
 Some pipeline stages can be disabled for performance (eg, disable fragment shader stage for shadow map generation).
+The graphics pipeline object will be required in a per-material basis.

 - Shader modules
 	- Compiling shaders